-Kingfisher is one of Europe's biggest home improvement retailers, home to B&Q and Castorama among other brands.
+Kingfisher is one of Europe's biggest home improvement retailers, home to the B&Q, Castorama, Brico-Depot and Screwfix chains.
 Those chains are all that remains of what was once an extensive collection of different retail businesses accumulated during the 1990s.
 A change of strategy in 2001 led to a gradual dismantling of the group as Kingfisher sharpened its focus on the DIY sector.
-Woolworths was demerged in 2001, and the electrical retail businesses Darty and Comet were spun off in 2003 as Kesa Electricals.
-The slimmed down Kingfisher is among the top four companies in the global home improvement industry.
+Woolworths was demerged in 2001, and the electrical retail businesses Darty and Comet were spun off in 2003.
+The slimmed down Kingfisher is among the top four companies in the global home improvement industry with 1,300 stores in 10 countries, though the group's main markets are the UK and France.
 It was arguably better placed than its American rivals to exploit rapidly expanding developing markets such as China.
 However expansion beyond Europe met with little success, leaving Kingfisher heavily reliant on its core UK and French markets.
-Business there remains challenging.
+There are also operations in Poland, Russia and a few other smaller territories.
+Revenues for the year to 2019 were £11.7bn, with net profit of £218m.
+The UK accounted for £5.1bn and France for £4.3bn.
+B&Q is the leading home improvement retailer in the UK & Ireland by a considerable margin.
+The group's branding approach is strongly reminiscent of US giant Home Depot, most notably in logo design and the orange aprons worn by staff.
+However performance has come under intense pressure from a general downturn in consumer spending.
+That has been offset by strong growth over several years by secondary brand Screwfix, primarily a catalogue-based trade counter though it also serves ordinary consumers.
+Castorama is the leading DIY brand in France for general customers, but ranks second overall behind Adeo's Leroy Merlin, which has a large trade customerbase.
+It is partnered by low cost sister brand Brico-Depot.
+The group also co-owns Turkey's leading DIY chain Koctas.
+Veronique Laury, previously chief executive of Castorama, became CEO in 2015, but is expected to leave the group during 2019.